Symon Silver Tongue

 He is hired by Lady Tanda Stokeworth, on Shae's advice, to calm Lollys when her baby kicks.
 Shae mentions this to Tyrion, also sharing that Symon is well informed about what will go on at the wedding feast for King Joffrey and Margaery Tyrell.
 His detailed account of the wonders planned for the feast prompt Shae to ask Tyrion for permission to attend the feast, which Tyrion objects to because it isn't safe for her.
 Tyrion is immediately bothered again that the "thrice-damned singer" could endanger Shae by one careless word.
 He later orders Bronn to find Symon before anyone else does, almost ordering Bronn to kill the man already, but Tyrion is hesitant, because Symon might have done nothing more than sing some songs and fill Shae's head with visions about the wedding feast.

-When Tyrion and Symon meet at a wine sink, arranged by Bronn, Symon tries to blackmail Tyrion: If Tyrion will not find a way to let him participate in the tournament of singers that will be held at the wedding feast, Symon will inform Cersei and Tywin Lannister about Shae.
-He even has made a song about it:
+When Tyrion and Symon meet at a wine sink, arranged by Bronn, Symon tries to blackmail Tyrion: If Tyrion will not find a way to let him participate in the tournament of singers that will be held at the wedding feast, Symon will sing his new song about Tyrion and Shae in the winesinks of King's Landing.

 Tyrion tells him that he would arrange it and Bronn would contact him.
 He then gives instructions to Bronn to make Symon disappear, so that he will never be found.
 Bronn then refers to a pot shop in Flea Bottom that makes "a savory bowl of brown" with "all kinds of meat in it".